sensaur/telegramBot/README.md

-Telegram bot allows you to request acronym definition, GIF, and translate it from English to Russian langauage.
+Telegram bot allows you to request acronym definition, GIF, and translate it from English to Russian language.

 API used: